jorgenavarroortiz/esp8266-esp32-simple-experiments/README.md

-# Simple experiments with LoRa and LoRaWAN
+# Simple experiments with ESP8266 and ESP32 (including LoRa, LoRaWAN and eInk displays)

 This repository is intended to collect a number of simple (or not so simple) implementations with different nodes that support LoRa or LoRaWAN.